 Materials for Contact Lens Solution Slime

-Add about half a teaspoon of baking soda to the glue-water mixture and stir well.
+Add about half a tablespoon of baking soda to the glue-water mixture and stir well.

 Then it’s time to add the extras you’d like – glitter, liquid watercolors, etc. Once again, stir well.

-Add about a tablespoon of the contact lens solution and stir until slime starts forming.
+Add about one tablespoon of the contact lens solution and stir until slime starts forming.